top of page

 Overnight train from Cairo to Aswan

-I called an Uber bike taxi in Giza to get to Cairo terminal (a 30 min ride) and got on an overnight train to Aswan.
+I called an Uber bike taxi in Giza to get to Cairo terminal (a 30 min ride) and got on an overnight train to Aswan at just about past midnight.
 (Some would say brave moves for a solo girl in Egypt)

-Now again, I missed the sleeper trains of India as I plonked myself grudgingly on a seater and remained there for the next 10 hours.
-But at least there was a constant source of tea!
+But unlike Indian trains, the ones in Egypt are not sleeper, a fact that I begrudged the most as I plonked myself grudgingly on a seater and remained there for the next 10 hours.
+But at least the tea vendors came thick and fast!

-Somehow sleep did catch up with me after all, I and I woke up in Aswan.
-Outside the railway station, I got into a shared van - the cheapest way to travel locally in Egypt and got to my hostel.
+Somehow sleep did catch up with me after all, I and I woke up 13 hours later in Aswan on a sunny but pleasant noon.
+Outside the railway station, I got into a shared van - the cheapest way to travel locally in Egypt and got to David Hostel, my stay for the next 2 days.

-I pretty much spent the day in the hostel chilling with out lovely host and calling in an early night because I had to start for Abu Simbel at 4:30 am.
+I pretty much spent the day in the hostel chilling with out lovely David - owner of the hostel, and calling in an early night because I had to start for Abu Simbel at 4:30 am.
 (Ah the curse of early morning departures for sightseeing when abroad!)

 At around 10 am, we were at the temple and spent a good few hours exploring.